 (m) "Position of influence" includes any position that entails responsibility for a material segment of the operation and/or management of a business.

-Upon joining the BL-Network, each individual is obliged to disclose in writing to the Board, through the Administrative Centre, any direct or indirect financial interests and positions of influence that could lead to a potential, apparent or actual conflict of interest (examples provided below).
+Upon joining the BL-Network, each individual is obliged to disclose in writing to the board, through the administrative centre, any direct or indirect financial interests and positions of influence that could lead to a potential, apparent or actual conflict of interest (examples provided below).
 In addition, these submissions must be updated whenever the individual's circumstances change in a way that would necessitate a further disclosure.
-The individual also has the obligation to disclose any potential, apparent or actual conflict of interest when it arises during BL-Network committee or Board meetings so that the committee or Board is aware of the situation and can take appropriate action.
+The individual also has the obligation to disclose any potential, apparent or actual conflict of interest when it arises during BL-Network committee or board meetings so that the committee or board is aware of the situation and can take appropriate action.

 Board members and members of other committees of the BL-Network should identify their interests in all organizations working in the same sector as the BL-Network and explain the relationship of the organization(s) to the BL-Network.

-It consists of:
+This consists of:

 While it is recognized that it may be difficult to completely avoid situations of potential, apparent or actual conflict of interest, complete avoidance or divestment may be required in certain cases.
 Such divestment should not consist of a sale or transfer of assets to family members or other persons for the purpose of circumventing the conflict of interest compliance measures as directed by the Board.